The Tom Green Show: Special episodes

 In one episode that aired in early 2000, Green visited his parents in Ottawa, Ontario with Monica Lewinsky, and used the occasion to fool local reporters into thinking that they would make an important "announcement" together, which turned out to be related to Monica's new interest in designing fabric handbags.

 In 2000, Green made a one-hour special out of his testicular cancer surgery.
 It focused on his reaction to the cancer diagnosis, as well as his family's, and footage of the actual surgery was included in one scene.
 The episode received wide critical acclaim for revealing a vulnerable, human side of an otherwise juvenile television personality.

 In March 2002, he also starred in and directed a one-hour special called The Tom Green Subway Monkey Hour, where he harassed strangers in Japan.

 The New Tom Green Show

-The show was briefly revived by MTV in 2003 as The New Tom Green Show, which was retooled to have more of a late-night talk show format, but was cancelled by MTV a few months after its premiere due to plummeting ratings.
+The show was briefly revived by MTV in 2003 as The New Tom Green Show, which was retooled to have a more standard late-night talk show format, but was cancelled by MTV a few months after its premiere due to plummeting ratings.
 The show ran for 51 episodes from June 23, 2003, to September 5, 2003.
+Its debut episode generated 871,000 viewers but the average viewership fell to 355,000 in September.

 Tom Green Live! / Tom Green's House Tonight

 On June 15, 2006, Tom Green launched Tom Green Live!, a live call-in talk show broadcast on his website TomGreen.com.
 It began as a partnership between Green and ManiaTV!.
 In 2008, the show was renamed Tom Green's House Tonight.
-The show takes place in Green's own living room in the Hollywood Hills overlooking the San Fernando Valley.
+The show took place in Green's own living room in the Hollywood Hills overlooking the San Fernando Valley.

-Rumored Hitler segment

-A frequent rumor says that the show was cancelled because of an alleged segment where Green shows up at a Bar Mitzvah dressed as Adolf Hitler.
-Green, however, has repeatedly denied that such a segment exists.
-He mentions the rumor in his 2004 autobiography, Hollywood Causes Cancer, stating that it started when some Boston teenagers were caught videotaping themselves performing that particular stunt and, when asked by security, they used the name "Tom Green".
-Green says, "I would never do a mean-spirited, anti-Semitic joke like that—it's both abhorrent and not funny...To this day I still get asked about it, and it's annoying.
-So again, for the record, it didn't happen.
-There is nobody on this planet that has ever seen this bit on tape because it does not exist.
-If it did exist, it would have certainly reared its ugly, hateful head on the Internet by now.
-But it won't, because it doesn't exist.
-I've never put on a Hitler costume.
-In fact, I've never even been to a Bar Mitzvah."